graphhopper/directions-api/FAQ.md

 Yes.
 And we think it is fair to make this a requirement for all packages as we need to grow for a more healthy ecosystem and also have very permissive terms otherwise, please see [here](https://github.com/graphhopper/directions-api#attribution) for more details about it.
 Of course, you can also get rid of this (but not of the OpenStreetMap attribution) if you pay for the extra white-label option.

-## Difference between the Directions API and the Open Source GraphHopper 'Core'?
+## What is the difference between the Directions API and the Open Source GraphHopper 'Core'?

 The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Route Optimization API and the Geocoding API.
 This entire set is also available for self-hosting.